MXL 770/990 Headbasket Grille Upgrade

-- Gives your modded mic a beautiful, professional look
+- Gives your modified mic a beautiful, professional look

-- Custom designed to fit the MXL 990.
+- Custom designed to fit the MXL 990, 770, and similar microphones

 We referenced vintage microphone designs, such as the Neumann M49 and M50, as we worked through multiple iterations of 3D-printed prototypes.
 Ultimately, we departed from straight historical recreations to give our design a modern twist -- much as we've done with the Schoeps-based circuit in our popular 990B circuit mod kit for the MXL 990.